TikTok Tips & Strategies

 Plan Your Shots Before You Hit Record

 The best multi-clip TikToks start with a plan, even if it's just a rough one scribbled on a napkin.
 Spontaneity is great, but a little prep work goes a long way, especially for trends, tutorials, or transitions.
-Taking a few minutes to think through your shots saves a ton of time and frustration later.
+Taking a few minutes to think through your shots saves time and frustration later.

 Map Out Your Story

-You don't need a professional storyboard, just a simple list of shots.
+You don't need a professional storyboard - just a simple list of shots.
 Ask yourself: what's the beginning, middle, and end of my video?
 For a "get ready with me" video, your shot list might look something like this:

 • Clip 1: Show the messy bathroom counter with products.